I was so excited when I created my first Facebook Ad campaign.

-If you’re not a developer, to create landing pages quickly and easily, there’s 4 pieces of software I’d recommend:
+If you’re not a developer, to create landing pages quickly and easily, there are 4 pieces of software I’d recommend:

-We use Unbounce because it’s the most versatile and allows us to create the most professional looking designs, but each has their own benefits.
+We use Unbounce because it’s the most versatile and allows us to create the most professional looking designs, but each has its own benefits.

 We will summarise their learnings, but for more information take time to read their blog The Anatomy of a Landing Page.